Conflict Minerals Policy

 Although Kepco is not a publicly traded company, Kepco, Inc. supports the goals of the U.S. legislation on the supply of "conflict minerals".
 Kepco does not directly purchase raw metal ores from smelters or mines, that may ultimately be used in our product's components.
 We are many supply chain layers removed from the mining and processing of these metals.

-Download Conflict Minerals Policy Statement.
+Download Conflict Minerals Sourcing Policy statement.